I was despairing of ever getting a chance to test backpacking with a hammock.

 Finally, I was looking forward to spending a few quiet days in the wilderness.

-Hercules Glades is around a ninety minute (seventy miles) drive from Springfield.
+Hercules Glades is around a seventy-five minute (fifty-ish miles) drive from Springfield.
 I arrived at the Tower Trailhead just before 1:00 p.m.
 A couple of guys with a dog were getting ready to head down to the falls for the night.
 There was one other vehicle in the lot which augured well for a quiet trip.
 It wasn’t all good news though.
 On the drive down I got a call from Ginger.
 She asked where I’d got the dried milk for my breakfast cereal from.
 I told her, and was informed that I’d put in scoops of whey protein powder instead of milk powder!
 Oh well, the almonds and raisins I’d packed for my lunches and trail snacks would have to do for breakfast too.

 Checking in at the trailhead I saw there was only one other person on the north trails, and they were on the Pees Hollow loop.

 The first thing I noticed as I started off down the Pilot Trail was some nice new trail signs and trail markers too.
 Even better, both ends of the Pees Hollow Trail are now marked, which means that instead of walking straight past it, I should be able to find the western end of the trail in future.
 No more back-tracking!

 One thing about the new trail signs was troubling.
 A lot of the trails have been renamed (I shall be trying to find out why — though I have my suspicions on this) which means that the maps you can download from the Internet, or bring up on your phone/GPS do not match the trail signs.
 This is something that might confuse inexperienced hikers.